 \subsection{Adaptive Attack Resilience}

-Every application of machine learning to adversarial contexts must consider an attacker that \emph{adapts} their attack to evade the specific detector faced.
-This section discusses the types of adaptive attacks that can be designed against \name and why our detector is resilient to them.
+When machine learning approaches are deployed in adversarial contexts, it is important to account for an \emph{adaptive} adversary in the threat model, who alters their attack to evade the specific detector encountered.
+This section elaborates on the various types of adaptive attacks that may be crafted against \name, and outlines why our detector is resilient against them.